ripose-jp/Memento/README.md

 ## To-do

 * Improve query speed.
-* Add AnkiConnect support for automatically making flashcards from defintions.
 * Add support for regenerating the JMDict database from within Memento.
 * Display subtitles over the video player.
 * Compile Windows and OS X versions.